The New World’s Musical Conversation: An Exploration of Opera in the Americas

 Opera in the Americas was not an echo.
 It was part of a conversation.

 To reduce nineteenth-century musical nationalism to a northward narrative culminating in Dvořák’s American sojourn is to ignore a longer, deeper continental arc.
 The Americas were already translating political sovereignty into cultural voice.
-They were doing so in Italian, in Spanish, in Portuguese — but increasingly with local subjects, local rhythms, local tensions embedded within those imported forms.
+They were doing so in Italian, in Spanish, in Portuguese — but increasingly with local subjects, local rhythms, and local tensions embedded within those imported forms.

 What makes Il Guarany especially striking is that it stages Brazil before Europe without apology.
 The Italian language of the libretto does not erase its Brazilian core; it amplifies it.
 America responds to Europe in Europe’s own medium — and alters the terms of the exchange.